• Skip to primary navigation

 Expert Tips

-A thick slice of cake close up to the camera.
-The curd on top is bright yellow.
+A thick slice of cake on a small, white plate.
+The curd on top is a bright yellow.

 Can I make cupcakes with the batter?